prrraveen/prrraveen.github.io/README.md

 # Daktilo
 Daktilo is a [Jekyll](jekyllrb.com) theme with a minimal design inspired from typewriters.

-# Live preview
+# More info and Live preview
-[Click here](http://hitchhiker.ma/daktilo/) to see the theme in action.
+[Click here](http://daktilo.github.io/) to see the theme in action.

 # Features
 - Fully responsive